Education's Top 5 Best Practices for Office 365 and OneDrive for Business

 Determine which processes you’re using today that can – and should – be moved over to Office 365.
 Not everything can be migrated.
 Knowing this in advance will save you time (and headaches) during the migration.
 For organizations that do map out those processes, they might find more advanced processes that adhere to Office.

 From FISMA to HIPAA to Sarbanes- Oxley to individual state and local regulations, there are numerous security requirements that must be followed.
 You need to ensure that these requirements will continue to be satisfied both pre- and post-migration.
 Listen to An insider’s look into protecting data in Office 365 for more security insights.

 When educational institutions move to Office 365, they need to ensure that their investment remains managed, secured and optimized for the needs of both students and faculty.
-Join us on August 4, 2016 at 11am ET for Office 365 101: Education in Microsoft’s Cloud to learn how to track all user accounts, create better onboarding/offboarding for incoming/outgoing users, rightsizing the security for students and faculty, manage backups and more.
+Watch the webinar Office 365 101: Education in Microsoft’s Cloud to learn how to track all user accounts, create better onboarding/offboarding for incoming/outgoing users, rightsizing the security for students and faculty, manage backups and more.